ouyangbaicai/FusionGCN/README.md

 }
 ```
 ## results
-The output results will be stored in `./result`.
+The output results will be stored in `./Result`.

-Our results in Lytro, Real-MFF, MFI-WHU datasets can be downloaded.
+Our results in Lytro, MFFW, MFI-WHU, GrayScale datasets can be downloaded.